Henry Crabb (judge): Appointments and offices

-In 1823 he also traveled by ship either from Virginia to Havana to New Orleans, or directly from Havana to New Orleans, onboard the schooner Princess along with a cargo of tropical groceries including sugar, plantains, coffee, "binnanoes," and 10,000 oranges.
+In 1823 he also traveled by ship either from Virginia to Havana to New Orleans, or directly from Havana to New Orleans, on board the schooner Princess along with a cargo of tropical groceries including sugar, plantains, coffee, "binnanoes," and 10,000 oranges.
 He was listed on the passenger manifest as a 29-year-old attorney-at-law, native to the United States and in height.
 He may have had business dealings in Natchez, Mississippi as there was mail waiting for him there in July 1823.
 In April 1825 his father-in-law listed for sale Crabb's plantation of 90 acres, located on the Cumberland River about 10 miles above Nashville.
 Payment would be accepted in either "cash or negroes."
 In October 1825 he placed a runway slave ad in the Nashville Whig seeking the return of an enslaved man named Elijah, age 35, who had a scar on his head.

 As of January 1826, the federal judiciary officers of West Tennessee (now Middle Tennessee) were judge McNairy, attorney Crabb, marshal Robert Purdy, and clerk Nathaniel A. McNairy (brother of judge John).
 Crabb was elected in December 1826 to fill a vacancy on the Tennessee Supreme Court caused by the death of John Haywood.
 At the time of his appointment, the National Banner and Nashville Whig wrote that "No appointment, we venture to say, could have given more universal satisfaction."
 At the time of his appointment his law partner was David Barrow, his brother-in-law.
 He served until his death the following year.
 In 1942 the Tennessee Law Review stated, "The opinions of Judge Crabb during his short tenure are reported in Martin and Yerger's Reports, the most noted, perhaps, being upon the question, how far an attorney in Tennessee was entitled to claim pecuniary remuneration for professional services rendered, on the basis of quantum meruit.
 His opinions were too few to afford a basis for a just or adequate appraisal."